pitis/react-styled-frame/README.md

 export default App
 ```

 This seems simple, but it's actually fairly involved.
-It require using [StyleSheetManager](https://github.com/styled-components/styled-components/pull/1491) and [FrameContextConsumer](https://github.com/ryanseddon/react-frame-component#accessing-the-iframes-window-and-document) in order to properly propagate all styles from styled-components.
+It requires using [StyleSheetManager](https://github.com/styled-components/styled-components/pull/1491) and [FrameContextConsumer](https://github.com/ryanseddon/react-frame-component#accessing-the-iframes-window-and-document) in order to properly propagate all styles from styled-components.

 ## Props